sliaskonis/ECE180-High-Performance-Computing/README.md

 # High Performance Computing (HPC) Class Assignments

-This repository contains the assignments and projects completed during my **High Performance Computing (HPC)** course at [University Name].
+This repository contains the assignments and projects completed during my **High Performance Computing (HPC)** course at University of Thessaly.
 The coursework focuses on utilizing advanced computing techniques to solve complex, computationally intensive problems efficiently.

 ## Table of Contents